Energy Landscape Design Principle for Optimal Energy Harnessing by Catalytic Molecular Machines

 The dynamics of the catalysis can be described by the master equation

 where $\vec{p}$ is a $N$-dim column vector characterizing the probability of each state, $\hat R(\beta)$ is the transition rate matrix at given inverse temperature $\beta$, the off-diagonal elements of $\hat {R}$ is $R_{ij}$, and the diagonal elements are chosen such that each column of $\hat{R}$ sums to $0$.

-At a fixed temperature and constant chemical concentration, the catalysis could reach a NESS, $\vec p^{\,ss}$ where $\hat{R}(\beta) \cdot \vec{p}^{\,ss}=0$.
-At NESS, the catalytic reaction occurs at a constant rate, which is equal to the net NESS probability current on the loop:
+Throughout this paper, we assume that the chemical bath is infinitely large, so the chemical concentrations remain constant.
+Then at a fixed temperature, this system reaches a NESS, $\vec p^{\,ss}$ where $\hat{R}(\beta) \cdot \vec{p}^{\,ss}=0$.
+Then spontaneous reaction's rate is characterized by the net NESS probability current:

 where at NESS, the current is uniform across the loop, and we choose to define it between states $1$ and $2$.
 In this work, we choose the convention that clockwise (CW) current is positive, corresponding to the forward reaction (A to B), and the counter-clockwise (CCW) current is negative.
 If the Gibbs free energy of A is higher than B ($G_A>G_B$), the forward reaction is spontaneous, leading to a positive NESS current $J^{ss}>0$.
-This direction can also be determined by the affinity, which is equal to the free energy difference between A and B:
+The affinity, which is equal to the free energy difference between A and B, determines the direction:

-where $\Delta G$ is the free energy change corresponding to the forward reaction, the $\sum_{\langle i,j\rangle}$ sums over all of the $2N$ transitions from $j$ to $i$ on the loop, and we have adopted the following sign indicator of transition from $j$ to $i$:
+where $\Delta G$ is the free energy change corresponding to the forward reaction, the $\sum_{\langle i,j\rangle}$ sums over all of the $2N$ transitions from $j$ to $i$ on the loop.
+We have adopted the following sign indicator of transition from $j$ to $i$:

-If $\mA>0$ the spontaneous reaction is forward, $\mA<0$ backward, and if $\mA=0$, the system is at thermal equilibrium without net reaction flow.
+If $\mA>0$, the spontaneous reaction is forward, $\mA<0$ backward, and if $\mA=0$, the system is at thermal equilibrium without net reaction flow.
 In this paper, we assume $G_A$ is always greater than $G_B$ within the temperature range of interest, and thus $\mA>0$ and $J^{ss}>0$, and the spontaneous reaction always goes forward (CW).